tart-telescope/tart2ms/README.md

 ## TODO

-- Sort out the timestamps correctly
+-

 ## Changelog

+- 0.1.3b1 Sort out the timestamps correctly, added a handy function for converting to epoch time.
 - 0.1.2 Correct pointing direction of the array (in J2000).
 - 0.1.1 Added -pol2 switch to generate a second polarization.
 - 0.1.0 first functioning release.